Al3x3i/myProjects/README.md

 myProjects
 =======
-This Reposotory for showing programming code of my projects.
+This Reposotory for showing programming code of my projects..

 Applications_folder:
 1)Des_Algorithm - application is created to encrypt message uses DES algorithm(reads 2 bytes)